spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

       This will paste the parameter value data from the clipboard into the table.

 #.
-To specify the conversion ratio from water to electricity and from water to water
+Specify the conversion ratio from water to electricity and from water to water
-   of different hydro power plants (the latter being equal to 1), repeat the same procedure with the data below:
+   of different hydro power plants (the latter being equal to 1).
+Repeat the same procedure with the data below:

    .. literalinclude:: data/cs-a5-unit__node__node-relationship-parameter-values.txt

-#.
-To specify the average discharge and spillage in the first hours of the simulation,
+#. specify the average discharge and spillage in the first hours of the simulation.
-   repeat the same procedure with the data below:
+   Repeat the same procedure with the data below:

    .. literalinclude:: data/cs-a5-connection__from_node-relationship-parameter-values.txt

 #.
-Finally, to specify the delay and transfer ratio of different water connections (the latter being equal to 1),
+Finally, specify the delay and transfer ratio of different water connections (the latter being equal to 1).
-   repeat the same procedure with the data below:
+   Repeat the same procedure with the data below:

    .. literalinclude:: data/cs-a5-connection__node__node-relationship-parameter-values.txt